nycforge/nycforge.github.io/_includes/markdown/intro.md

 * Jargon your kid has picked up from various youtubers may completely based off fantasy or of the streamer's inidividual experience.
 Their experience may be a way of exciting their fanbase, and some of their videos may be filled with more fiction.
 It may not at all directly draw from the Minecraft game.

 </div>

-If you feel your may kid missing out on the fun of playing Minecraft Mods?

-Community service for dads and moms.

-I will go travel to homes around the city and explain to parents how to install mods for minecraft.
-This will be a free service.

-These parents may not be that interested in learning the intricacies of minecraft and modding.
-I will explain the greatest of mods and warn them of child stunt growth impending.
-Childs ability to navigate pc computer mods is synonomous with making network neural connections limiting brain growth.

-If at any point they want me to come back and fix additional issues they are having, 60 an hour!

-Two sides of a business card.
-Front side identifying with parent lack of ability to troubleshoot mod/mc issues.
-Back side catches eye of kid/gamer-youth.
-Totally minecraft relatable.